 Due to constraints of travel, budget, time zones and other factors, companies based outside the United States may interview and make offers to students outside of our regular recruiting calendar and locations, provided that the “spirit” of these recruiting policies is respected.

-When informed about adverse recruiting actions, the Moore School will communicate with the employer about a student’s report of adverse actions, assess facts from both perspectives, and attempt to resolve open issues when possible.
-When adverse actions are reported by students, the Moore School tries to work with employers and students to reach a mutually satisfactory solution.
+When informed about adverse recruiting actions, the Moore School will communicate with the employer about a student’s report of adverse actions, assess facts from both perspectives, and attempt to work with employers and students to reach a mutually satisfactory solution.
 We ask that companies who plan to take an adverse action first inform the Moore School in order to minimize consequences for our students.
 Having an open conversation about such actions has served to maintain goodwill among all parties.
-Furthermore, we request that employers notify the Moore School if they learn that a student may have accepted more than one job offer, or who is continuing to search for a position after accepting a written offer.
+Furthermore, we request that employers notify the Moore School if they learn that a student may have accepted more than one job offer or continues to search for a position after accepting a written offer.
 Such student behavior is unethical and violates the UofSC’s Carolinian Creed.

 The University of South Carolina makes its facilities and services available only to employers who do not discriminate on the basis of race, ethnicity, religion, sex, sexual orientation, gender identification, marital status, age, national origin, military service or disability.
 Any employer who makes use of University facilities to interview students agrees to meet in good faith with any student who has been scheduled for an interview and who meets the employer’s legitimate employment qualifications for the posted position.